juliamarc/mal-tier-list-bbcode-gen/README.md

 ### Tiers
 Each tier is represented by one sheet of the `tiers.ods` spreadsheet.
+By default there are 7 tiers named 'tier S', 'tier A', 'tier B' ..., 'tier F'.
+I provided an example tier in the sheet named `EXAMPLE TIER`.

+### Headers
+Each tier has a header.
+The headers are images.
+I provided a default header for each tier in `tiers.ods` (color-coded in the typical tier list style).

+The example headers and the `.xcf` file (GIMP format) that was used to generate them can be found in `example-headers`.

 ### Entries
 Each entry consists of a link to MAL and a link to an image.

-### Headers
-Each tier has a header that's also an image.
-Some example headers and the `.xcf` file (GIMP format) that was used to generate them can be found in `example-headers`.

 ### Image source
 The images need to be hosted somewhere.